Mcflurrins/WasteWise/project-documentation.md

 ![](materials/images/1.jpg)

-You can then input the storage, dietary details, and expiry date and this will go into your digital inventory - which you're free to edit and delete as you please.
+You can then input the details and this will go into your digital inventory - which is manually editable.
 The inventory is sorted by priority on which foods will expire soon, which are already past expiry, and which are still fresh.

-Of course, you can look into the expiry info of each food to see whether they could still be salvaged even if they've passed their expiry date.
-The app shows information about the quality indicators to look out for in each type of food, so you can think twice before throwing it out.
+You can look into the expiry info of each food to see whether they could still be salvaged even if they've passed their expiry date.
+The app shows quality indicators to look out for in each type of food, so you can think twice before throwing it out.

 ![](materials/images/2.jpg)

-It doesn't stop here, the app is designed to be your one-stop for tackling the problems of a high-waste household.
 The 'Generate Recipes' button matches what you have in your digital inventory with a database of recipes to help you prep your meals and really use up what you already have in your kitchen.

 Still have a surplus even after that?
-Scroll down to 'Donate Your Food', and you'll see where you can go to spread the joy of eating to others in need. :)
+Scroll down to 'Donate Your Food', and you'll see where you can go to spread the joy of eating to others in need.

 ![](materials/images/3.jpg)